GameFoundry/bsf/Documentation/Manuals/Native/customGui.md

 ## Construction {#customGUI_a_a}
 In its constructor **GUIElement** expects two parameters:
  - `styleName` - Name of the style to use for rendering the element.
 This will be looked up in the currently active **GUISkin** and relevant @ref bs::GUIElementStyle "GUIElementStyle" objects will be used for determining object's textures, fonts, colors, borders, margins and similar.
 Each GUI element type should have a unique default style name, but you also might want to allow the user to override the default style name if he desires.
- - `dimensions` - And initial set of dimensions determining GUI element's position and size, represented by @ref bs::GUIDimensions "GUIDimensions".
+ - `dimensions` - Initial set of dimensions determining GUI element's position and size, represented by @ref bs::GUIDimensions "GUIDimensions".
 You can create an empty set of dimensions by calling @ref bs::GUIDimensions::create "GUIDimensions::create()", in which case the system will use whichever dimensions are provided by the **GUIElementStyle**.
 Other overload of **GUIDimensions::create()** accepts a @ref bs::GUIOptions "GUIOptions" object, in which you can specify an arbitrary sized array of various dimension related options.

 As a rule of thumb in order to aid construction GUI elements should provide a set of static `create()` methods (but aren't required to).
 You usually want to provide a few overloads of `create()` that allow the user to use custom style/dimensions or stick with the default one.